xfiddyx/be-portfolio-project-help/README.md

 DESTINATION_EMAIL_ADDRESS=me@email.com
 ```

-- Use `.dotenv` to ensure these values are set as key-value pairs on Node's `process.env`:
+- Use `.dotenv` to ensure these values are set as key-value pairs on Node's `process.env`. `console.log` to confirm:

 ```js
 require('dotenv').config();